 The floor of a tent is the part of a tent most likely to be punctured or torn as a result of ground abrasion.
 While using a footprint on floors that are 20 denier thick or less is always recommended, it’s far less necessary on 30 denier or higher floors, except on highly abrasive or rough terrain.

 Number of Doors

-Tents with two side doors are often preferable when purchasing a tent for two because it means each occupant can each get in and out without disturbing one another.
-One person tents with two doors are also quite convenient, especially in bad weather, since you can cook under one vestibule and store gear in the second.
+Tents with two side doors are often preferable when purchasing a tent for two because it means each occupant can get in and out without disturbing one another.
+One-person tents with two doors are also quite convenient, especially in bad weather, since you can cook under one vestibule and store gear in the second.

 All tents experience tent condensation, but good tent site selection and ventilation are the best ways to avoid it.
 Look for tents that have lots of mesh netting to facilitate airflow, top vents to release moist air, and door tie-backs to roll up tent doors and keep them open at night.